Health officials in New Mexico are warning pet owners to be careful.

 While the bubonic plague may seem to be a disease of the past, the bacterial disease remains endemic to rodents and prairie dogs in the southwest region of the United States.

 The disease first came to the United States via rat-infested ships, according to the Centers for Disease Control and Prevention (CDC).
-Today, most cases occur in the Southwest, California, southern Oregon, and far western Nevada.
+Today, most occur in the Southwest, California, southern Oregon, and far western Nevada.

 Dr. William Schaffner, an infectious disease expert at the Vanderbilt University School of Medicine, explained people who venture outdoors near rodents or prairie dogs may be at increased risk.